Jester: End of tradition

-After the Restoration, Charles II did not reinstate the tradition of the court jester, but he did greatly patronize the theatre and proto-music hall entertainments, especially favouring the work of Thomas Killigrew.
-Though Killigrew was not officially a jester, Samuel Pepys in his famous diary does call Killigrew "The King's fool and jester, with the power to mock and revile even the most prominent without penalty" (12 February 1668).
-The last British nobles to keep jesters were the Queen Mother's family, the Bowes-Lyons.
+After the Restoration, Charles II did not reinstate the tradition of the court jester, but he did greatly patronise the theatre and proto-music hall entertainments, especially favouring the work of Thomas Killigrew.
+Though not officially a jester, Samuel Pepys records being told that Killigrew "hath a fee out of the Wardrobe for cap and bells, under the title of the King's Foole or jester".

 In the 18th century, jesters had died out except in Russia, Spain, and Germany.
-In France and Italy, travelling groups of jesters performed plays featuring stylized characters in a form of theatre called the commedia dell'arte.
+In France and Italy, travelling groups of jesters performed plays featuring stylised characters in a form of theatre called the commedia dell'arte.
 A version of this passed into British folk tradition in the form of a puppet show, Punch and Judy.
-In France the tradition of the court jester ended with the French Revolution.
+In France the tradition of the court jester ended with the abolition of the monarchy in the French Revolution.

-In the 21st century, the jester has been revived and can still be seen at medieval-style fairs and pageants.

 In 2015, the town of Conwy in North Wales appointed Russel Erwood (aka Erwyd le Fol) as the official resident jester of the town and its people, a post that had been vacant since 1295.